GuruMaps/AndroidManual/02-features.md

 To **delete a bookmark**, tap ![](/assets/icon_trash.png) icon at the bottom of the bookmark details screen.

+**Tip**: The best way to export several bookmarks at once is to save them in one collection and export the whole collection.

 ## GPS Tracks {#GPSTracks}

 Galileo Offline Maps lets you record your movements, view detailed statistics and export recorded GPS tracks in most common formats.

 #### Record GPS Track

 Tap the **REC** button on the screen with the map.
-It will change dot color from gray to red.
+It will become red.
 If you recorded track before, you will be suggested to continue the last track recording, or to start the new one.
-Tap the REC button again and the recording stops:
+Tap the **REC** button again and the recording stops:

 * ![](/assets/icon_rec_disabled.png) — track is not recording,
 * ![](/assets/icon_rec_enabled.png) — track is recording now.